 The Leadership Survey such as the VAL-ED 360 is an assessment that provides feedback on a principal's learning-centered behaviors by using input from the principal, his/her supervisor, and teachers.
-All teachers will participate in the Val-Ed 360°.
+All teachers will have the opportunity to participate in the Val-Ed 360°.
 The results of the survey will be included as a source of data to inform each principal's professional practice rating.